23f1001691/github-user-created-002/README.md

 ### What's New

-*   Added an aria-live alert to report when a lookup starts, succeeds, or fails.
+*   Added display of account age in whole years.
-*   Improved error handling to display more informative messages to the user.
+*   Improved error handling by clearing account age on error.

 ## Features

 *   Fetches GitHub user data using the GitHub API.
 *   Displays the account creation date in YYYY-MM-DD UTC format.
+*   Displays the account age in whole years.
 *   Uses Bootstrap for styling and responsiveness.
 *   Handles API errors gracefully.
 *   Supports optional GitHub token via query parameter.